mesosphere/dcos-docs-site/pages/1.11/installing/index.md

 - The [Vagrant installer](https://github.com/dcos/dcos-vagrant/).
 - The [Docker installer](https://github.com/dcos/dcos-docker/).

-## Trial  Installation
+## Cloud  Installation
-The trial installation method is used for fast demos and POCs.
-This method was previously called as cloud installation.
+The cloud installation method is used for fast demos and POCs.

 DC/OS CloudFormation templates are intended for reference only and are not recommended for production use, due to the following limitations:
 - CloudFormation does not allow for coordinated zero-downtime in-place updates within Auto Scaling groups.